charlesoft/sleeper_assignment/README.md

 ```

 Make sure to take at the tests for the `Nodes` module at `test/sleeper_assignment/nodes_test.exs` which shows all the scenarios being tested.
 This will help understand how to use `Nodes` interface to interact this cluster of nodes.

-To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more